 Assess how much you can (and how much you want) to earmark for your timber frame house

-Before you draw up your budget plan, you should go through your finances and what you have available to decide how much you can dedicate to this project.
+Before you draw up your budget plan, you should go through your finances and what you have available.
+Then decide how much you can dedicate to this project.
 Leave yourself a buffer of about 10% of the overall project price in case there are any unexpected costs.

 If in doubt, ask around!

 One of the wonderful things about the internet is the communities sprouting up worldwide.
-Find forums of timber frame house builders and ask them questions about how they set up their budget.
-You might even get some useful referrals to cost-saving, high-quality suppliers and builders.
+Find forums of timber frame house builders and ask them questions about setting budgets.
+You might even get some useful referrals for cost-saving, high-quality suppliers and builders.

 We service MacMasters Beach, Hardys Bay, Fountaindale, Umina, Terrigal, Gosford, Pretty Beach, Bateau Bay, Patonga, Avoca, surrounding areas, Killcare, Ettalong, Copacabana and surrounding areas.